 Do emojis impact the way we do advertising?

 It’s not just text messages to friends that have been impacted by emojis; brands have caught on and are using them as part of their identities, especially when trying to reach a younger audience.
 When used correctly, a brand can convey feelings like youthfulness, humor, and whimsy to build a relationship with its followers.
 Below are a few examples of brands that have a strong understanding of how to use emojis effectively.

 Mokuyobi is an apparel company that uses emojis in email subject lines and on social media to highlight its funky and energetic product line.

 Even celebrities use emojis to build their business empires.
-The bumblebee symbol resonates so strongly with Beyoncé fans (known as her “BeyHive”) that Pandora made a campaign out of it, while Taylor Swift opted for the snake to reclaim her reputation from critics accusing her of being deceitful.
+The bumblebee symbol resonates so strongly with Beyoncé fans (known as her “BeyHive”) that in 2017, Pandora made a campaign out of it, while Taylor Swift opted for the snake to reclaim her reputation from critics accusing her of being deceitful.

 Whether you choose to keep your emoji usage to friends and family only or decide to add them into your brand’s social media strategy, emojis are here to stay.
 Today’s global community is all about trying to transcend cultural barriers to find common ground – why not have fun doing it?